microsoftarchive/iot-journey/docs/articles/notes-on-security.md

-# Introduction to IoT security
+# Notes to IoT security

+:memo: We intend to revise this document at a later time.

 IoT systems can contain many moving parts, each of which need to communicate and coordinate with each other in a secure manner.
 In a highly connected environment, security is not simply a matter of protecting individual resources, but is also concerned with protecting the information that is transferred between those resources.